wavemaker/docs/docs/guide/migrated-docs/working-pull-refresh.md

 ---
-title: "Working with Pull to Refresh"
+title: Working with Pull to Refresh
-id: "working-pull-refresh"
+id: working-pull-refresh
+last_update: { author: "WaveMaker" }
 ---
 ---
 A gesture of swiping the screen down the page content refreshes the list.
 WaveMaker uses the PullToRefresh event to achieve this functionality.